The search for extraterrestrial organisms on Jupiter and Saturn’s moons

 “Europa’s ocean, to the best of our knowledge, isn’t that harsh of an environment” says astrobiologist Kevin Hand.
 Indeed, although its ocean could be as deep as 100km, living organisms have been found in places with equally difficult conditions on Earth, such as the famous Mariana Trench.
-Unlike the outdated view that photosynthesis from sunlight is an absolutely essential component of life, scientists in the last couple decades have concluded that microbial life can survive via chemosynthesis by processing chemicals from hydrothermal vents.
+Unlike the outdated view that photosynthesis from sunlight is an essential component of life, scientists have recently concluded that microbial life can survive via chemosynthesis by processing chemicals from hydrothermal vents.

 Photograph by NASA

 “Europa is a very challenging mission operating in a really high radiation environment, and there’s lots to do to prepare for it” said Beth Robinson, NASA’s chief financial officer.
 The exploration mission, named Europa Clipper, is set to be launched in the mid 2020s.
 It will seek to observe the moon’s topography, examine the thickness of its ice crust, and analyse the sub-surface ocean’s ability to sustain life.
 If NASA’s Space Launch System (SLS) is finished on time, it will allow Europa Clipper to be sent from Earth to Jupiter in only 3 years rather than the conventional travel time of 8 years.